kangax/perfectionkills.com/_posts/2015-03-26-the-poor-misunderstood-innerText.md

   <li>Actually spec <code>innerText</code> according to whatever IE/WebKit are doing</li>
 </ol>

-Similar to previous discussions, Mozilla oposes 3rd option (standardizing it), whereas Microsoft and Opera oppose 1st one (dropping it).
+Similar to previous discussions, Mozilla opposes 3rd option (standardizing it), whereas Microsoft and Opera oppose 1st one (dropping it).

 In the same thread, Aryeh expresses his concerns about standardizing <code>innerText</code>: